 – “What if there was very little damage to my vehicle?”

 There are two major causes you may have injuries, even if your vehicle was barely damaged.
 Either due to your body coming into contact with another object (typically the interior of the vehicle or the steering wheel), or a sudden change in the momentum of your body from front to back or from side to side, also known as whiplash.
 Whiplash can subject drivers to life endangering forces without significant damage to their vehicles.
 For example, the life of NASCAR driver, Dale Earnhardt, was tragically ended in a car accident during a race.
 Although it may appear his vehicle sustained minor damage in the accident, his head and neck moved quickly and harshly, resulting in his death.
 Injuries from collisions with little vehicle damage are sometimes even worse than those with damage – the impact energy is transferred to the passengers and vehicle’s movement, rather than to the vehicle itself.

 – “What if I was not wearing my seat belt?”

 Not wearing your seat belt is a violation of the law.
 For the first offense, you are subject to a citation.
 Not wearing your seat belt may also cause an argument with the insurance company stating that you are at fault for your sustained injures, and are “partially at fault” when compared to the other driver.
-This has a possibility of reducing your recovery amount, however this reduction is nowhere near enough to deter Cantor Crane from representing you.
+This has a possibility of reducing your recovery amount, however this reduction is nowhere near enough to deter Cantor Injury Lawyers from representing you.
 There are many injuries that a seat belt cannot prevent in a motor vehicle accident.

 – “What if I was wearing my seat belt?”